5 Quality Deer Management Activities for February

 Shed hunting is a great time to introduce someone to the outdoors for the first time.

 “A lot of people don’t even realize how much they love the outdoors until they are actually in the outdoors,” continued Dan.
 “I just love to be out in nature and walking, and if I find an antler, that’s icing on the cake.
 If I can share a wonderful day in God’s country with friends and family, that’s huge for me – even bigger than the icing on the cake.”

 Protect wildlife from predators.

 A key component of managing the deer herd is controlling coyotes, bobcats and other predators.
 Studies have shown coyotes kill more fawns than wolves, bobcats or bears.
 Now that deer season has faded, it’s time to start thinking about hunting coyotes.
-While coyotes are more visible and easier to hunt with calls and decoys during February, a management strategy needs to have a persistent plan on keeping them at bay.
+While coyotes are more visible and easier to hunt with calls and decoys during February, a management strategy needs to include a persistent plan to keep them at bay.